MlgJcqt/Facenet_matching/README.md

 [2] Get model from https://drive.google.com/file/d/1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-/view
 and extract to ~/facenet/data/model/20180402-114759.pb

 [3] Put environment.yml and requirements.txt in ~/facenet/
+    and fn_compare.py in ~/facenet/src/

 [4] create ~/facenet/Data/images1/ and ~/facenet/Data/images2/ with images to compare